In the late 1920s and 1930s, climbing ceased to be a sport dominated by guides as young New Zealanders took to the hills under their own steam.

 Canterbury climbers began to make trips up the Waimakariri and Rakaia rivers in the late 1920s.
 Notable first ascents in the Rakaia included Mt Whitcombe in 1931 and Mt Evans in 1934.
 Mt Evans was for years the goal of the man who personified the new amateur climber, John Pascoe.

-The 1930s saw Otago climbers frequent the Darran Mountains in numbers, but the remaining first ascents in the Darran Mountains (notably Sabre Peak in 1954) were made after the Second World War.
+The 1930s saw Otago climbers frequent the Darran Mountains in numbers, but the remaining first ascents there (notably of Sabre Peak in 1954) were made after the Second World War.
 Otago mountaineers also made new climbs from the Dart and Rees valleys and on Mt Aspiring.

 One measure of the growing popularity of climbing is that although the second ascent of Mt D’Archiac was not made until 1933, 23 years after the first, in the next five years there were 11 further ascents.

-Except for crampons, the amateur climbers of the 1930s used much the same equipment as the climbers of the 1890s.
+Except for crampons and weather-proof parkas, the amateur climbers of the 1930s used much the same equipment as the climbers of the 1890s.
 But while Freda Du Faur had climbed in skirts, women were now wearing trousers.

 After the Second World War, front-point crampons allowed speedier climbing on steep snow and ice.
-Rubber replaced leather and hobnails on the soles of climbing boots, and nylon replaced hemp (which absorbed water) for climbing ropes.
-Karabiners and waist bands made tying into ropes easier.
+Rubber replaced leather and hobnails on the soles of climbing boots, and nylon replaced hemp (which absorbed water) in climbing ropes.
+Karabiners and waistbands made tying into ropes easier.
 With ice screws and pitons, it was quicker to create anchor points for ‘protected climbing’ (when one climber on a rope makes himself fast to the mountain while the other climbs).

 The food that climbers ate in the 1930s – rice, beans, bread and butter, pemmican (a dried meat), bacon and dried soup and fruit – was much the same as in the early days.
 But from the late 1940s new dehydrated foods made for lighter packs.
 Freeze-dried meats and vegetables, milk and egg powder and salami became readily available in the 1950s.
 Lightweight stoves, fuelled by white spirits, then gas, also reduced the load.